babaei503/saba-microservices/README.md

 ## Product Service

+This service responsible for handling information regarding products

 Run this project as a Spring Boot app (e.g. import into IDE and run main method, or use "mvn spring-boot:run").